Le Duan's Grand Scheme: The Tet Offensive

 The Question in Hanoi: South First or North First?

 In relations with the "imperialist" world, the moderates leaned towards the Soviet Union and its strategy of peaceful coexistence.
 They called for a return to protracted guerrilla insurgency in the South while negotiating an end to the United States' bombing of North Vietnam.
-The militants favored the approach of the People's Republic of China, rejecting the proposition of negotiating an agreement with the U.S. The South First faction wanted to achieve a quick victory, in order to break the stalemate in the South.
+The militant South First faction favored the approach of the People's Republic of China, rejecting the proposition of negotiating an agreement with the U.S. They wanted to achieve a quick victory, in order to break the stalemate in the South.
+Arguing that a return to guerrilla warfare would weaken Viet Cong morale, they called for aggressive action in the South.

 On military strategy, the foremost proponent of having PAVN take the initiative in South Vietnam was Nguyen Chi Thanh.
 Thanh led the Central Department of South Vietnam (COSVN), through which the Hanoi-based Vietnam Workers' Party directed its struggle to subdue South Vietnam.
 The leading military proponent of protracted guerrilla warfare — for the time being — while agreeing to negotiate with the United States was none other than Vo Nguyen Giap, famous for organizing the 1954 defeat of French colonial forces at Dien Bien Phu.